How To Register An LLC In Tennessee [2023 Guide]

-Unlike a sole proprietorship or partnership where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, that helps to protect the business owner’s personal assets.

 – Limited Liability Company